auteur articles madame patch

 Here are some simple rituals to adopt:

-Practice abdominal breathing for 5 minutes a day, walk in nature to oxygenate the body and mind, keep a cycle journal to observe your emotions and better understand them.
+Practice abdominal breathing for 5 minutes a day, walk in nature to oxygenate the body and mind, keep a cycle journal to observe and better understand your emotions.

 When the luteal phase becomes problematic: PMS vs. PMDD

-In some women, the physical and emotional symptoms become intense or debilitating .
-This is often a sign of a hormonal imbalance requiring special attention.
+For some women, physical and emotional symptoms become intense or debilitating.
+This is often a sign of a hormonal imbalance requiring particular attention.

 Differences, warning signs

-Premenstrual syndrome (PMS) affects nearly 75% of women: it manifests itself through fatigue, abdominal pain, mood swings or irritability.
+Premenstrual syndrome (PMS) affects nearly 75% of women: it manifests as fatigue, abdominal pain, mood swings, or irritability.

-If these symptoms are very pronounced, it is important to talk to a doctor or midwife : appropriate follow-up can greatly improve quality of life.
+If these symptoms are very pronounced, it is important to talk to a doctor or midwife: appropriate monitoring can greatly improve quality of life.

-To address these imbalances, a holistic approach is often the most effective:
+To alleviate these imbalances, a holistic approach is often the most effective:

-An anti-inflammatory diet , rich in fiber and soothing herbs,
+Anti-inflammatory diet, rich in fiber and soothing plants,

 Back to blog